mathiasertl/django-ca/docs/source/quickstart_from_source.rst

 Setup NGINX
 ===========

 Finally, it's time to setup NGINX.
-A webserver is required for the admin interface, certificate revocation status via OCSP or CRLs and of course also ACMEv2 (the protocol used by Let's Encrypt/certbot integration).
+A web server is required for the admin interface, certificate revocation status via OCSP or CRLs and of course also ACMEv2 (the protocol used by Let's Encrypt/certbot integration).

 ..
 WARNING::